Field Study Sites and Specimen Collections

 Fisher Science Hall (33) Rooms 352 and 359

-The Hoover Herbarium contains about 70,000 mounted dry vascular plant specimens and 2,500 algal specimens representing the diverse flora of western North America and other regions.
+The Hoover Herbarium contains over 100,000 mounted dry vascular plant specimens and 2,500 algal specimens representing the diverse flora of western North America and other regions.
 It serves as the largest repository of botanical specimens of central coastal California.
-In addition, the herbarium contains several thousand more unmounted specimens that are a part of ongoing research projects plus collections of photographic specimens and seeds.
+In addition, the herbarium contains several thousand more unmounted specimens that are a part of ongoing research projects plus collections of photographic specimens.
 The herbarium is a resource for Cal Poly student and faculty research in plant systematics, floristics, and California vegetation and is available for use by the scientific community.
-The collection is used in teaching Vascular Plant Taxonomy, Field Botany, Ethnobotany, and Phycology classes.
+The collection is used in teaching lower division biology courses, Vascular Plant Taxonomy, Field Botany, Ethnobotany, and Phycology classes.
 The herbarium's library of several hundred bound volumes, botanical journals, and numerous reprints and photocopies of botanical literature support the research and teaching missions of the herbarium.

 Professor Jenn Yost, Director